Bird Control Strategies During the Summer

 Bird Control

-Tips for Bird Prevention
+Tips for Summer Bird Prevention

 • Inspect the exterior of the facility at least monthly.
 Look for evidence of pest birds such as droppings, feathers or nesting materials.
 Focus inspection efforts on finding those conditions which can provide food, water and shelter.
 Also inspect for access points such as openings around dock doors and levelers.
 The inspection must cover all areas of the plant exterior including ground level and roof.
 Use the information uncovered in the inspection to further educate staff and correct conducive conditions.